 a) Title of the event

-c) Content for homepage such as agenda, logos, FAQs, introductory videos
+c) Content for homepage such as agenda, logos, FAQs, and introductory videos

 d) Cover image and high-resolution logo for the event

-e) Attendee Registration: Determine information fields you would like to capture on the registration form to setup form.
+e) Attendee registration: Determine information fields you would like to capture on the registration form and setup form

 The hub of all event navigation, the “Lobby” is the area your visitors will be routed to once registered and logged in.